artebin/felix/NOTES.md

 `LD_LIRABRY_PATH` can not be set anymore from `/etc/environment` or `/etc/profile`, should use `/etc/ld.so.conf.d/somefile.conf`

+## Firefox
+- Better usage of the URL bar/Search bar: "keyword.enable=false" will allow to use machine name in the URL bar.
+Use the addon "Custom New Tab" for giving the focus to the page when the New Tab action is performed.
+Use <F6> for focusing the URL bar and <CTRL+k> for focusing the Search bar.

 ## Thunderbird
-Stop to wrap the lines in not-HTML composition: "mail.wrap_long_lines=false" and "mailnews.wraplength=0"
+- Stop to wrap the lines in not-HTML composition: "mail.wrap_long_lines=false" and "mailnews.wraplength=0"

 ## Xubuntu 17.04: bug with VirtualBox guest additions 5.1.22
 virtualbox-guest-additions 5.1.22 seems to be buggy, unable to start Xorg.
 Install virtualbox-guest-additions 5.1.24 from <http://download.virtualbox.org/virtualbox> and it is working properly.